 Navigate through code by using the Visual Studio debugger

 The Visual Studio debugger can help you navigate through code to inspect the state of an app and show its execution flow, which is also known as code stepping.
 You can use keyboard shortcuts, debug commands, breakpoints, and other features to quickly get to the code you want to examine.
-If you're familiar with debugger navigation commands and shortcuts, you can find and resolve app problems faster and more easily.
+By getting more familiar with debugger navigation commands and shortcuts, you can find and resolve app problems faster and more easily.
+For a list of the most common keyboard shortcuts related to code navigation and debugging, see the Debug section in Keyboard shortcuts.

-For example, in the code editor in Visual Studio, you can use the Run To Cursor command to start the app, debugger attached, and enter break mode, and then select F11 to navigate through the code:
+For example, in the code editor in Visual Studio, you can use the Run To Cursor command to start the app, with the debugger attached, and enter break mode.
+Then you can use step commands to navigate the code.

 When you're in break mode, you can use various commands to navigate through your code.
 You can examine the values of variables to look for violations or bugs.
 For some project types, you can also make adjustments to the app when you're in break mode.